openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

-25. As a result, the JCL jobs owned by ID Z99998 appears.
+1. As a result, the JCL jobs owned by your username appears.
 HELLOCBL is the JCL job name previously submitted.
 Expand **HELLOCBL** output to view sections of the output as shown in Figure  26.

 ![](Images/image102.jpg)